anicca048/Kebab/Readme.md

 	Capture Options Group - This group allows the user to select the libpcap interface to perform a packet capture on.
-It also provides controls to start and stop a capture, and a method to rescan the libpcap interface list, which could be usefull in the event of a network card change / insertion.
+It also provides controls to start and stop a capture, and a method to rescan the libpcap interface list, which could be useful in the event of a network card change / insertion.

 	Capture Filter Group - This group allows the user to set the libpcap